-Nicholas Hune-Brown is a Toronto-based journalist whose work has appeared in Toronto Life, The Walrus, Reader’s Digest, Canadian Business, The Globe and Mail, The Toronto Star, The National Post, Maisonneuve and other publications.
+Nicholas Hune-Brown is a Toronto-based journalist whose work has appeared in Toronto Life, The Walrus, Reader’s Digest, The Believer, Hazlitt, Canadian Business, The Globe and Mail, The Toronto Star, Maisonneuve and other publications.
 He has won gold and silver at the National Magazine Awards (with a bunch of other nominations) and my work was selected to appear in the anthology Best Canadian Essays in both 2009 and 2011.

-Nicholas writes long-form, narrative journalism on a wide range of topics – an investigative report into Toronto’s Chinese-language newspapers, an in-depth look at the lives of captive elephants, a piece on the hunt for Canada’s Northwest Passage, a profile of police chief Bill Blair.
+Nicholas writes long-form, narrative journalism on a wide range of topics – an investigative report into Toronto’s Chinese-language newspapers, an in-depth look at the lives of captive elephants, a piece on the burgeoning marijuana industry, profiles of politicians, artists and ordinary Canadians.
 He also writes personal essays, cultural criticism, travel articles, and humour pieces, usually about debilitating loneliness but sometimes about Royal Babies.
 Over the last few years, I’ve written (or am still writing) a books column at Canadian Business, a sports column at Sharp Magazine, and a social-studies column at Hazlitt.

 Email: nhunebrown <at> gmail.com